-Autumn is just around the corner and it's time to adapt our eating habits to warming foods, soups, broths, stews, bakes and wonderful nutrient dense breakfasts!
 I LOVE granola and over these past few months have been feeding my addiction and trying everything off the supermarket shelf.
 At around £4 a box and my servings being literally half of the box every morning I had a lightbulb moment, time to make my own and have a never ending supply!
 This is a great go to breakfast for autumn days, but a lovely dessert with a bit of yogurt anytime of year too.

 The great thing about making your own is you can put your favourite ingredients inside AND there are no hidden nasties.
 Go for organic ingredients when you can and be mindful of the flavour combinations.
 This recipe for you is a big protein hit and is full of NUTS and SEEDS!